Skip to main content

 Students Placed by Parents

-This set of Questions and Answers addresses technical questions about providing equitable special education services for Parentally Placed Private School Students.
-Topics include consultation with parents and schools, child find and evaluation, types of services, and uses of federal special education funds.
+This Questions and Answers document contains information about providing equitable special education services for children placed by parents in private schools.
+Topics include consultation with parents and schools, child find and evaluation, types of services, dispute resolution, and uses of federal special education funds.
+To find a topic quickly, look at the Table of Contents beginning on page 4.

-Students Placed by IEP/IFSP Teams
+Students Placed by IEP Teams